davidgranstrom/scnvim/README.md

 " position of the post window 'right' or 'left' let g:scnvim_postwin_direction = 'right'

+" specify an initial size
 " default is half the terminal size for vertical and a third for horizontal let g:scnvim_postwin_size = 25

+" use a fixed size
+let g:scnvim_postwin_fixed_size = 25

 " automatically open post window on a SuperCollider error let g:scnvim_postwin_auto_toggle = 1